 If you are having a LASIK procedure you will need to wait a further 30-40 minutes after surgery, so that the surgeon can be satisfied the flap is in a good position before you return home.

 After the surgeon has performed a final check of your eyes, a clear shield or pad may be placed over the operated eye.
 This will remain on until the next day.
 Further post-operative instructions are given.

 After surgery you must not drive home yourself.
-If you are not accompanied by a friend or family member a taxi can be called.
+If you aren’t accompanied by a friend, we’ll call a taxi for you.

 Once you are at home we recommend that you rest in bed or in a comfortable chair to allow yourself time to recover from the surgery.

 You may experience some gritty discomfort in the operated eye soon after surgery and it may water in response to this.
 This is a normal response and these symptoms can be relieved by gently closing your eyes.
 Do not squeeze or rub your eyes.

 You may experience a mild headache after the operation, We recommend you take analgesics if required.

 Be careful to protect your eyes from soap, shampoo and the flow of water if you are showering or washing.

 Your vision may be blurred and the eye may be a little red and light sensitive.
 Again, this is normal and is nothing to be concerned about.

 Each patient is required to see the surgeon the following day after LASIK.
 After Surface Laser Treatment you are usually seen on the second and fifth post-operative day.
 For Refractive Lens Exchange, you will be seen the following week after surgery.